Clinical Trials Information

 Nektar Therapeutics is recruiting patients in the U.S. and other countries for the following active clinical trials.
 Please follow the links below for more information on the enrollment criteria for each study and site location:

-A phase 3, randomized, open-label study of bempegaldesleukin (BEMPEG; NKTR-214) plus nivolumab (NIVO) versus NIVO monotherapy in patients with previously untreated, unresectable or metastatic melanoma
+A phase 2, single-arm study of bempegaldesleukin (BEMPEG; NKTR-214) in combination with nivolumab (NIVO) in cisplatin-ineligible, locally advanced or metastatic urothelial cancer

 A phase 2 study of the triplet combination of bempegaldesleukin with nivolumab (NIVO) and cabozantinib (CABO) versus NIVO plus CABO for the treatment of renal cell carcinoma that is advanced or has spread